HammadAzeem25/empty-repo/README.md

 # Empty Repo

-Used as an example remote repo for git tutorial
+Create a three tier functional application using Java as backend, Javascript for frontend and MongoDB for Database.